thibetabc/SyndicateQT/README.md

-In order to keep the momentum with the good news, hereís some of our accomplishments since we started aiding the management of the coin: (09.09.2017)
+In order to keep the momentum with the good news, here‚Äôs some of our accomplishments since we started aiding the management of the coin: (09.09.2017)

 - Fixed Win/Mac/Linux wallets
 - New Look (Website, Logo)
 - New Social media accounts (Telegram, Twitter)
 - Medium blog for constant updates
-- Governance platform ñ 3 projects pending
+- Governance platform ‚Äì 3 projects pending
 - Masternode hosting service
 - New ANN
 - New Blockexplorer